Profiling stellar environments of gravitational wave sources: Discussion

-\prlsec{Discussion.} The astrophysical processes that govern compact binary coalescences (CBCs) are at best partially understood, if at all \cite{Spera:2022byb}.
-Several models of the environments in which CBCs form, evolve, and merge have been proposed \cite{Mapelli:2021taw}, although, there is no conclusive evidence to suggest that one formation channel is preferred over others.
+The astrophysical processes that govern compact binary coalescences (CBCs) are at best partially understood, if at all \cite{Spera:2022byb}.
+Several models of the environments in which CBCs form, evolve, and merge have been proposed \cite{Mapelli:2021taw}, although there is no conclusive evidence to suggest that one formation channel is preferred over others.
 Indeed, some works suggest that multiple formation channels have contributed to the production of the detected stellar-mass CBCs to date \cite{Zevin:2020gbd, Pierra:2024fbl}.
 The intrinsic parameters of a CBC, viz., its component masses, spins, and/or orbital eccentricity, can sometimes be suggestive of a subset of possible merger environments and formation channels \cite{Farr:2017uvj, Bavera:2020inc, Bogdanovic:2007hp, Vajpeyi:2021qsw, McKernan:2023xio, Adamcewicz:2023szp, Samsing:2020tda, Tagawa:2020jnc, Kozai:1962zz, Lidov:1962wjn, Naoz2016, Antonini:2017ash, Yu:2020iqj, Randall:2017jop, Gerosa:2021mno, Liu:2020gif}.
 They cannot, however, always conclusively rule out all other possible formation channels, especially if there is no EM counterpart.

-In this work we show for the first time that, {\it on a single-event basis}, rich and precise information of the environment with {\it generic} gravitational potentials can be extracted.
-Additionally, we show that it also possible to acquire information about the location of the CBC with respect to the center of the potential.
+In this work, we show that rich and precise information of the environment with {\it generic} gravitational potentials can be extracted {\it on a single-event basis}.
+Additionally, we show that it is also possible to acquire information about the location of the CBC with respect to the center of the potential.
 This can be achieved provided the CBC's LOSA and some of its higher time derivatives can be measured.
 We consider the SMBH, NSC (BW), and GC (Plummer) potentials.
 We find that we can measure enclosed mass and potential profile exponents, and the eccentricity and the radius of the CBC's orbit in the potential, with relative errors of less than unity for a large portion of the parameter space we consider, even going down to sub-percent precision for certain portions.